Primechain/primechain-api-docs/docs/usecases/auction.md

 # Auction of assets

-Primechain API can be used to create a transparent, secure and efficient auction ecosystem with blockchain nodes operated by:
+Primechain API can be used to create a transparent, secure and efficient auction ecosystem with blockchain nodes operated by Financial institutions, Auditors, Regulators, Bidders.
-1. Financial institutions
-2. Auditors
-3. Regulators
-4. Bidders

 1. [Onboarding bidders](#1-onboarding-bidders)
 2. [Signing contracts, inspection reports, terms and conditions](#2-signing-contracts,-inspection-reports,-terms-and-conditions)